chapel-lang/chapel/doc/rst/language/spec/bytes.rst

 *bytes* and *string*
 ~~~~~~~~~~~~~~~~~~~~

-As *bytes* can store arbitrary data, any *string* can be cast to
+As ``bytes`` can store arbitrary data, any :type:`~String.string` can
-*bytes*.
-In that event, the bytes will store UTF-8 encoded character
+be cast to ``bytes``.
+In that event, the bytes will store UTF-8 encoded
-data.
-However, in general, a *bytes* can contain non-UTF-8
+character data.
+However, in general, a *bytes* can contain non-UTF-8 bytes
-bytes and needs to be decoded to be converted to string.
+and needs to be decoded to be converted to a *string*.

 .. code-block:: chapel